zeekus/textfiles/pschism_build_document_with_spack.md

 - compile everything at once
   netcdf@4.9.0, hdf5@1.12.2, netcdf-fortran@4.6.0, and install external mpi so spack can see it.

+- Cmake
-  *Centos7 snafu /usr/bin/cmake is cmake2 rather than /usr/bin/cmake [version 3]*
+  Centos7 snafu /usr/bin/cmake is cmake2 rather than /usr/bin/cmake [version 3].
-  *might be better to tell spack to use a version of cmake3 that the system doesh't have than hack up the filesystem* *EFA - network stuff depends on cmake2*
+  It might be better to tell spack to use a seperate version of cmake.
+  EFA - network stuff depends on cmake2 on centos7.

 ```
 spack install -j48 --reuse netcdf-fortran@4.6.0%intel@2022.1.0 ^hdf5+fortran+hl%intel@2022.1.0 ^netcdf-c@4.9.0%intel@2022.1.0 ^hdf5@1.12.2%intel@2022.1.0 ^intel-oneapi-mpi@2021.9.0%intel@2022.1.0+external-libfabric cflags="-O3,-shared,-static"
 ```

-*Sucessful results of the command*
+- Sucessful results should look like this.
 ```
 [myhost]$ spack find
 -- linux-centos7-x86_64_v3 / gcc@4.8.5 --------------------------